joannakl/ossd/_includes/daily/week11.markdown

 [The Business Value of Open Source ](https://wso2.com/whitepapers/the-business-value-of-open-source/)

-... more readings listed in teh slides.
+... more readings listed in the slides.

 [slides](slides/business_models.html)